 - Obesity marked by abdominal fat

-- Unhealthy cholesterol levels (low HDL levels, high triglycerides)
+- Unhealthy lipid levels (low HDL levels, high triglycerides)

 - High blood pressure

 Metabolic syndrome is a pre-diabetic condition that is significantly associated with heart disease and higher mortality rates from all causes.
 Obesity is also strongly associated with type 2 diabetes, which itself poses a significant risk for high cholesterol levels and heart disease.

 Children who are overweight are at higher risk for high triglycerides and low HDL, which may be directly related to later unhealthy cholesterol levels.
 Childhood LDL levels and body mass index (BMI) are strongly associated with cardiovascular risk during adulthood.
 Overweight and obese children who have high cholesterol should also get tested for high blood pressure, diabetes, and other conditions associated with metabolic syndrome.

 Other Medical Conditions

 High blood pressure (hypertension) does not affect your cholesterol level, does contribute to the thickening of the heart's blood vessel walls, which can worsen atherosclerosis (accumulated deposits of cholesterol in the blood vessels).
 High blood pressure, high cholesterol, and diabetes all act together to increase the risk for developing heart disease.

 Low thyroid levels (hypothyroidism) are associated with elevated total and LDL cholesterol and triglyceride levels.
 Treating the thyroid condition can significantly reduce cholesterol levels.
 Research is mixed on whether mild hypothyroidism (subclinical hypothyroidism) is associated with unhealthy cholesterol levels.